 Click here to read the poem Mesopotamia illustrated by the picture to the left

-That Sweet City (RRP £12.99) can be purchased on-line from eg Amazon and Waterstones, from all good bookshops or, at a discount (£10 + £2 P&P direct from me.
-Please note that this postage and packing rate applies to UK sales only; please contact me for price for other countries
+That Sweet City (RRP £12.99) can be purchased on-line from eg Amazon and Waterstones, from all good bookshops or, at a discount (£10 + P&P direct from me)

 That Mighty Heart : Visions of London

-A unique guide to London that offers seven different walks, in different areas of London, illustrated with poetry and original illustrations.
-It presents a unqiue look at London suitable for the walker, the poetry reader and the lover of watercolours.
+A guide to London that offers seven different walks, in different areas of London, illustrated with poetry and original illustrations.
+It presents a unique look at London suitable for the walker, the poetry reader and the lover of watercolours.

 In 1802 William Wordsworth, the great Romantic poet, gazed over London and claimed “Earth has not anything to show more fair”.
 Two centuries after his famous sonnet “Upon Westminster Bridge”, That Mighty Heart offers a visual and poetic tribute to a city that today has even stronger claims to be one of the greatest in the world.